dataPuzzler/python_package_starter/README.md

 ### Automated Testing using Github workflows <a name="ci"></a>
 This package starter also defines a Continous Integration workflow that resides in the `.github/workflows/unit-tests.yml` directory.
 This workflow runs all unit-tests via `pytest` on each push to the master branch.
-If you don't use Githubs CI Pipelines should delete the `.github` directory and its subdirectories.
+If you don't use Githubs CI Pipelines, delete the `.github` directory and its subdirectories.

 ### Linting Code <a name="code-linting"></a>

 [Flake8](http://flake8.pycqa.org/en/latest/) is used to enforce recommended code style guides.
-The precise linting rules can be configured in the `[flake8]` section of `setup.cfg`.
+The precise linting rules are configured in the `[flake8]` section of `setup.cfg`.

 To start code linting, execute the following command: